Masterpiece Stories

 Pieter Bruegel the Elder, The Peasant Wedding, 1567, Kunsthistorisches Museum, Vienna, Austria.
 Detail.

 On the bride’s left, we see a man with white hair.
 He is the notary, the public officer who certified the wedding.
-Next to him, there is a Franciscan monk speaking with a well-dressed man, the landowner, on whose land all these peasants live and work.
-It seems very strange to us, that the groom is nowhere to be seen, but according to Flemish custom he was not allowed to take part in the celebrations until the evening.
+Next to him, a Franciscan monk speaking with a well-dressed man, the landowner, on whose land all these peasants live and work.
+It seems very strange, that the groom is nowhere to be seen, but according to Flemish custom he was not allowed to take part in the celebrations until the evening.
 Following the same custom, the bride was not allowed to eat or speak to anyone until the groom came.

 Recommended